Piemontese Cuisine: A bite into Northern Italy

 The real highlight- Antipasti

 You cannot have a meal in Piemonte without ordering a mix of antipasti, these are by far the best dishes in Piemontese cuisine.
 Be sure to order at least 3 or 4 to share around the table.
+When it comes to names on the menu, you may see in easy to translate Italian, others may be in local Piemontese.
 Some of these include:

 • Insalata Russa: a classic mix of mayo and veggies, sometimes with tuna;